 The lowercase letters in this script are fairly easy.
 Just remember, that they are written at a slight angle!
 So the challenging part with this script is, that the angle has to be consistent throughout the whole piece, that you are writing.

 Just like always I would recommend writing the whole alphabet twice.
-Be careful when you write the letters, that they are all tilted in the exact same angle.
+Be careful when you write the letters, that they are all tilted at the exact same angle.

 The Capital Letters